 Chau Doan/AP Images for HSI

-An estimated five million dogs and one million cats are caught, stolen, trafficked and slaughtered every year in Viet Nam to supply meat for human consumption.
-This trade involves immense animal cruelty and criminal activity.
-To catch dogs, traders use poisoned food baits, tasers and iron pincers while spring-loaded snares are used for cats.
-Animals are also snatched from people’s homes, as well as trafficked across the border from neighboring countries such as Cambodia and China.
+Every year in Vietnam, an estimated five million dogs and one million cats are captured, stolen, trafficked and brutally slaughtered for their meat.
+This trade is not only marked by extreme animal cruelty but also involves significant criminal activity.
+To capture dogs, traders often resort to using poisoned bait tasers, and iron pincers, while cats are trapped using spring-loaded snares.
+Pets are frequently stolen from homes, and animals are trafficked across borders from neighboring countries such as Laos, Cambodia and China.

-During transport, the animals are tightly packed into small cages, loaded onto trucks and transported on arduous journeys, sometimes lasting several days.
-Throughout the journey, they are denied food, water or rest, and many die from suffocation, dehydration or heatstroke before reaching their final destination—a restaurant, market or slaughterhouse.
+During transport, the animals are crammed into small cages and loaded onto trucks for grueling journeys that can last several days.
+Throughout this ordeal, they are deprived of food, water and rest, leading to some dying from suffocation, dehydration and heatstroke before reaching their final destination—a restaurant, market or slaughterhouse where they are killed and sold on as dog or cat meat.

-Viet Nam is somewhat unusual in Asia in terms of the relative popularity of dog meat.
-In most countries across the continent where the trade exists, dog meat is only consumed by a small minority of the population, whereas the latest Nielsen opinion poll commissioned by HSI in September 2023 shows that dog meat is consumed by nearly 40% of the Vietnamese population, more popular than cat meat at 21%.
-It is most popular among men in northern Viet Nam.
-Cat meat dishes are particularly common around the capital, Hanoi, and in the northern province of Thai Binh.
+Viet Nam is somewhat unique in Asia regarding the relatively widespread consumption of dog and cat meat.
+Unlike most countries on the continent, where such practices are limited to a small minority, a recent Nielsen poll from September 2023 commissioned by HSI revealed that nearly 40% of the Vietnamese population consumes dog meat, while 21% eat cat meat.
+Dog meat is particularly popular among men in northern Viet Nam, while cat meat dishes are especially common in Hanoi and the northern province of Thai Binh.

 Humane Society International